Rosuav/StilleBot/templates/help.md

 single viewer can buy, etc. Then open the giveaway, let people buy tickets, and finally, pick a winner!

-For in-chat notifications, click the "Create Default Notifications" wait-late button.
+For in-chat notifications, click the "Create Default Notifications" button.
 You can then customize the notifications if you wish, but that's entirely optional.

 ### Features for any streamer